The epiphany came packaged inside an issue of People magazine.

-Then in 2006, Tyrone spotted a copy of People in his living room.
-On the cover, dressed in an embroidered turquoise button-up, former N'Sync member Lance Bass proclaimed "I'm Gay."
+Then in 2006, Hofer spotted a copy of People in his living room.
+On the cover, dressed in an embroidered turquoise button-up, former Nsync member Lance Bass proclaimed, "I'm gay."

-Tyrone turned to his mother, a stay-at-home mom who worked in the colony's community garden and kitchen, and asked "Mom, what's 'gay?'" to which she replied, "It's evil, it's disgusting.
+Hofer turned to his mother, a stay-at-home mom who worked in the colony's community garden and kitchen, and asked, "Mom, what's 'gay?'" to which she replied, "It's evil, it's disgusting.
 It's not right."

-But after reading the article, Tyrone said he realized the word described him.
+But after reading the article, Hofer said he realized the word described him.

-Tyrone is part of a tiny but increasingly vocal group of Hutterites who are opening up about being gay in a community that hardly recognizes the concept of being homosexual, and certainly doesn't accept it.
+Hofer is part of a tiny but increasingly vocal group of Hutterites who are opening up about being gay in a community that hardly recognizes the concept of homosexuality, and certainly doesn't accept it.
 Those who are gay are left with a choice of remaining closeted for life or being completely cut off from family, friends, and a way of life that's evolved little in hundreds of years.

-"You don't have to worry about anything," said Tyrone, speaking softly with a hint of a German accent.
+"You don't have to worry about anything," said Hofer, speaking softly with a hint of a German accent.

 Typically, Hutterites will attend church every day, and twice on Sundays.

-Growing up in a family of eight (four boys, two girls) was "really fun," said Tyrone.
-His colony, Starlite, located about 50 kilometres west of Winnipeg, is 216 acres (roughly a square kilometre) and has 10,000 acres of farmland.
+Growing up in a family of four boys and two girls was "really fun," said Hofer.
+His colony, Starlite, located about 30 miles west of Winnipeg, is 216 acres and has 10,000 acres of farmland.

-He explained how, one day, when he was visiting a neighbouring colony to hang out with a girl, as was the custom amongst boys his age, he felt uncomfortable at the pressure to kiss her.
+He explained how, one day, when he was visiting a neighboring colony to hang out with a girl, as was the custom among boys his age, he felt uncomfortable at the pressure to kiss her.

 "It was just this hollow empty feeling," he said.
 "I remember driving home… just being so grossed out."

-Tyrone left Starlite April 24, 2011 to attend Canadian Mennonite University.
+Hofer left Starlite April 24, 2011, to attend the University of Winnipeg.
 But it would be another three years before he fully came out of the closet, a move that was emotionally freeing yet resulted in near total excommunication from members of his former colony.

-In the days before Tyrone, who now lives in Winnipeg, delivered a speech at Steinbach, Manitoba's inaugural Pride march on July 9 of this year, he received a text from his younger brother.
+In the days before Hofer delivered a speech at Steinbach, Manitoba's inaugural pride march on July 9 of this year, he received a text from his younger brother.
 It read, "All I can say is before Hutterites will accept that being gay is Christian they will become extinct."

-His little brother is the only one in Tyrone's immediate family who still speaks to him.
+His little brother is the only one in Hofer's immediate family who still speaks to him.

 He spoke about hating himself in his younger years, choking back tears as he remembered cruel comments he would overhear about gay people.